geeksforsocialchange/gfsc-v3/content/blog/2021/what-happened-to-nuclear-free-manchester/index.md

 Sounds bad right?
 Well, not according to GMCA who literally _[put them in the brochure](https://www.greatermanchester-ca.gov.uk/what-we-do/digital/)_ for the Greater Manchester Strategic Framework, alongside a quote from someone with a truly Bond-villan-esque name and job title.

-{{<image-with-caption "Screenshot_2021-09-15_at_16.11.03.png" "A page from GMCA's 'Doing Digital Differently' brochure.
+{{%image-with-caption "Screenshot_2021-09-15_at_16.11.03.png" "A page from GMCA's 'Doing Digital Differently' brochure.
 It has a profile photo of 'Victoria Knight, Strategic Business Director, BAE Systems', a middle-aged white woman with long brown hair.
-It has a full page quote: We see this as a real thriving tech hub and the aspiration for Greater Manchester to become one of Europe's top 5 digital city regions is absolutely attractive to us."
-"A page from GMCA's 'Doing Digital Differently' brochure highlighting BAE Systems." "frame">}}
+It has a full page quote: We see this as a real thriving tech hub and the aspiration for Greater Manchester to become one of Europe's top 5 digital city regions is absolutely attractive to us." "frame"%}}
+"A page from GMCA's 'Doing Digital Differently' brochure highlighting BAE Systems."
+{{%/image-with-caption%}}

 Other companies who presented at DSEI 2021 actively welcomed by various parts of GMCA include: